majidhameed/github-stats/README.md

 ## Background

-When someone views a profile on GitHub, it is often because they are curious about a user's open source projects and contributions.
-Unfortunately, that user's stars, forks, and pinned repositories do not necessarily reflect the contributions they make to private repositories.
-The data likewise does not present a complete picture of the user's total contributions beyond the current year.

 This project aims to collect a variety of profile and repository statistics using the GitHub API.
 It then generates images that can be displayed in repository READMEs, or in a user's [Profile